orgTestCodacy11KRepos110MB/repo-4638-prepo-monorepo/apps/frontend/docs/docs/faq.md

 ### Where can I receive Goerli (Testnet) ETH?

-You will receive a small amount of Goerli ETH by filling out our [whitelist form](https://url.prepo.io/whitelist-dapp).
+You will receive a small amount of Goerli ETH by filling out our [this form](https://url.prepo.io/whitelist-dapp).

 If you need more Goerli ETH, you can get more from [this faucet](https://goerli-faucet.mudit.blog/).